 At Funnel Clarity, we’ve studied, researched and taught selling best practices at start-ups, SMBs, and all the way to Fortune 100 companies.
-The data reveals some fascinating trends around getting a new prospect’s attention, both when a company has zero brand recognition, and when most of the marketplace is familiar with a company’s name.
+The data reveals some fascinating trends around getting a new prospect’s attention, both when a company has zero brand recognition or when their brand recognition is significant with most of the marketplace.

 Strangely enough, sellers often report feeling at a disadvantage in either situation.
 Smaller or midsize companies fighting for market share have the attitude that they must overcome a lack of buyer awareness.
-Sellers who work for well-known brands lament that as soon as prospects hear their company name, those executives make a whole lot of (incorrect) assumptions about the reason for outreach and topic of conversation.
+Sellers who work for companies with high brand recognition lament that as soon as prospects hear their company name, those executives make a whole lot of (incorrect) assumptions about the reason for outreach and topic of conversation.

 With new prospects, credibility is a critical component to getting in the door– but it has a lot more to do with the competence of the sales person than how well the prospect recognizes the company name.
-Here are some approaches for handling these two reactions.
+Here are some approaches for handling these two types of brand recognition reactions.

 You may not hear this on every prospecting call– in fact, it will probably be less than 5% of the time.
 However, sellers for small and mid-size businesses often fear that because the prospect doesn’t know their company’s name before the call, they’re about to get shut down.